 - Documents certifying knowledge of German and/or English

-Important: the application process is conducted online.
+Important: Applications are processed digitally.
 Please do not send documents by mail.

 What are the language requirements?

-It is necessary to demonstrate your knowledge of the English language at C1 level, to enroll at the respective department/ faculty (consult your PhD regulations).
-If you do not possess written proof of your English proficiency at C1 level (IELTS, IELTS Academics, TOEFL, Unicert, DAAD etc.), you are personally responsible to hand this in by the time of admission.
+It is necessary to demonstrate your knowledge of the English language at level B2 of the Common European Framework of Reference for Languages (CEFR), to enroll at the respective department/ faculty (consult your PhD regulations).
+If you do not possess written proof of your English proficiency at B2 level, you are personally responsible to hand this in by the time of admission.
+(IELTS, IELTS Academics, TOEFL, Unicert, DAAD etc.)